blazQ/pentakey-dolores/README.md

 We then proceed in reordering every score depending on the y axis.
 (Obviously the scores which are higher on paper have a smaller center y coordinate)
 This is done in order to establish a precedence which is used to rearrange all of the elements in the following sections.

-Then, for every score, we iterate through the model's output and we add, for each score's sublists, all of the elements which fall within the score's bounding boxes.
+Then, for every score, we iterate through the model's output and we add, for each score's sub-lists, all of the elements which fall within the score's bounding boxes.
-This is done wih simple math, by checking if the y coordinate of the object falls within the score's bboxes.
+This is done wih simple math, by checking if the y coordinate of the object falls within the score's bounding boxes.
 Then, after every object has been put in the right "bucket", we proceed in sorting them by x coordinate, declaring who comes first and who comes second for each row.

-At the end, we append every sublist to the arranged output list of lists, which reeturns an arranged, "normalized" list of lists containing a list for each score, each of them containing musical notation elements.
+At the end, we append every sub-list to the arranged output list of lists, which returns an arranged, "normalized" list of lists containing a list for each score, each of them containing musical notation elements.

 This is not the only thing we must do.
 In particular, for the currently used neural net, we need to normalize durations.